Reduced model for female endocrine dynamics: Validation and functional variations: Computational Results

 On the other hand, if we are less strict with our definition of `normal', we find that it is more difficult to discern reproductive phenotypes.
-In Figure \ref{fig:CI30}, we plot the 95\% confidence intervals for all LH and \pfour\ trajectories satisfying the criterion that \textit{at least one} IOI is between 30 and 32 days long (teal).
-For comparison, we also include the 95\% CI for applicable irregular trajectories (gray).
-Limited to information on a single IOI, there is considerable overlap between opposing phenotypes, which may obscure our ability to discern irregularities in hormone regulation. \emph{These results are important because they highlight how \textbf{insufficient data} can both mask ovulatory dysfunction and obscure phenotype definition, discovery, and analysis.}
+In Figure \ref{fig:CI30}, we plot the $95\%$ confidence intervals for all LH and \pfour\ trajectories satisfying the criterion that \textit{at least one} IOI is between 30 and 32 days long (teal).
+For comparison, we also include the $95\%$ CI for applicable irregular trajectories (gray).
+Limited to information on a single IOI, there is considerable overlap between opposing phenotypes, which may obscure our ability to discern irregularities in hormone regulation. {These results are important because they highlight how \emph{insufficient data} can both mask ovulatory dysfunction and obscure phenotype definition, discovery, and analysis.}

-In Figure \ref{fig:mseALL}, we examine the distribution of median IOIs for each phenotype.
-Median IOIs (mean $\pm$ s.d.) for the regular phenotype with lo and hi MSE are $30.89\pm 0.09$ and $31.93 \pm 1.72$, respectively, whereas the median irregular length is $32.49 \pm 3.57$ days.
-As with hormone levels, we observe little variation among IOIs in the lo MSE category and a significantly wider spread for the other categories.
-In terms of mathematically versus clinically cyclic behavior, we find that although most simulations result in oscillations, many do not exhibit limit cycle behavior with a characteristic IOI.
+In Figure \ref{fig:IOIdistribution}, we examine the distribution of IOIs for each phenotype.
+Frequencies are determined by the collection of all IOIs, rather than a statistic describing generalized behavior.
+This is especially useful for the irregular case, which displays much wider variability than either of the regular phenotypes.
+Further, there appear to be multiple modes in the distribution of IOIs for irregular trajectories, observed at IOIs of 20, 30, and 40 days.
+In terms of mathematically versus clinically cyclic behavior, we find that although most simulations result in oscillations, some do not exhibit limit cycle behavior with a characteristic IOI over the 6 months simulated.